 Sir Benjamin Hammet was born a humble barber’s son in Taunton, Somerset, & rose to become the Sheriff of London.
 Sir Benjamin moved to our corner of West Wales in 1791 to purchase and manage the Penygored tin works which were situated just downstream from the house.
 Hammett street in the City of London & Hammet Street in Taunton both still bear Sir Benjamin’s name after he improved and redeveloped them along with the surrounding areas in the 18th century.
 He also enabled the restoration of much of Taunton castle in the 1780s.

-In 1781 Sir Benjamin founded & co-owned the bank of Esdaile, Hammet & co. of 21 Lombard Street, London, & was made MP for his home town of Taunton in 1782.
+In 1781 Sir Benjamin founded & co-owned the bank of Esdaile, Hammet & Co. of 21 Lombard Street, London, & was made MP for his home town of Taunton in 1782.
 He was knighted by King George III in 1786.
-In 1790 Sir Benjamin was the instrumental force behind the abolishment of the penalty of death by burning with the enforcement of The Treason Act of 1790.
+In 1790 Sir Benjamin was the instrumental force behind the abolition of the penalty of death by burning with the passing of The Treason Act of 1790.

 In 1797, by which time he was in resident in West Wales, he was elected the Lord Mayor of London, an honour which he refused as he wished to remain near to his estate and business at the tin works.
 The town crier was dispatched to bring Sir Benjamin back to London to fulfil his role, & upon his refusal he was fined £1,000.